 Despite being very ill with cancer, Fred discharged himself from hospital in July 1992 to fly to Hanoi.
 He wanted to fulfil his promise to train over 300 Vietnamese eye specialists in modern eye surgery techniques.
 Students packed the operating theatre as Fred, too ill to perform the surgeries himself, instructed his students with his usual enthusiasm, dedication and demand for perfection.
 Today, his former students are performing more than 160,000 surgeries a year.

 One of the biggest challenges in the Pacific is the shortage of trained eye health specialists.
-We train desperately needed eye doctors, eye nurses, community health workers and technicians in Fiji at Fiji National University in partnership with the Pacific Eye Institute and in Papua New Guinea in partnership with Divine Word University and Modilon General Hospital.
+We support the training of desperately needed eye doctors, eye nurses, community health workers and technicians in Fiji at Fiji National University in partnership with the Pacific Eye Institute and in Papua New Guinea in partnership with Divine Word University and Madang Provincial Hospital.
 Our graduates return home to work for their Ministries of Health, giving tens of thousands of people access to high quality eye care services.
 We provide on-going support and mentoring to make sure they have everything they need.
 Together with our Ministry of Health partners, we have supported the training of 353 eye health specialists from 15 countries in the Pacific and Timor-Leste.